 The Great stupa of Boudhanath is the principal center of Tibetan Buddhist worship in the Kathmandu valley.
 It has long been major dentations for pilgrims from the Himalayas, Tibet, and southeast and east Asia.

 It is one of the largest and most magnificent Buddhist monuments in the world.
 Lichchhavi king Manadeva I (region 464-505A.
-D.) credited to have built this great stupa.
+D.) is credited to have built this great stupa.

 There cannot be a more revered pilgrimage site for Buddhists than Lumbini, the birthplace of Shakya Muni Buddha.
 Buddha, the prince of peace and non-violence, was born at Lumbini in 623 B.C.
 For centuries, pilgrims traveling from afar revered the spot at the Lumbini garden where Gautama Buddha was born, building stupas, monasteries, and other types of monuments.

 The most notable and important, the stone pillar erected by Emperor Ashoka Maurya in the 3rd century B.C. which authenticates the exact spot where Queen Maya Devi gave birth to the blessed one.
-Today, the site being developed as a major international pilgrimage destination with the assistance of nations with Buddhist populations.
-Lumbini listed as a World Heritage Site by UNESCO.
+Today, the site is being developed as a major international pilgrimage destination with the assistance of nations with Buddhist populations.
+Lumbini is listed as a World Heritage Site by UNESCO.

 To the Hindus, Janakpur the birthplace of Janaki or Sita, the consort of Rama is an important religious pilgrimage site.
 In the ancient kingdom of Mithila and the center of Maithili culture.

-The biggest festivals of this region attended by hundreds and thousands of devotees from Nepal and India.
-The birthday of Sita, known as Sita Jayanti, also celebrated in a grand manner every year in the month of April-May.
+The biggest festivals of this region are attended by hundreds and thousands of devotees from Nepal and India.
+The birthday of Sita, known as Sita Jayanti, is also celebrated in a grand manner every year in the month of April-May.
 For the Janakpurites, Sita is their ‘daughter’.

 Near Janakpur town, the place known as Dhanusha Dham, which connected with the great Hindu epic Ramayana.
 According to the epic, one of the three pieces of the Great Bow that Lord Rama broke to win Sits’s hand in marriage fell on this site-in present-day Dhanusha Dham.

 Muktinath is a very popular pilgrimage site in Nepal.
-Situated at an altitude 13,000 feet above sea level in the Mustang district, the site also known among the Hindus as the Mukti orchestra or the ‘abode of salvation’.
+Situated at an altitude 13,000 feet above sea level in the Mustang district, the site is also known among the Hindus as the Mukti orchestra or the ‘abode of salvation.
 The pagoda-style temple of Lord Vishnu, worshipped by both Hindus and Buddhists.
 This is another best Tours in Nepal.

 The Buddhists worship the deity as one of the Bodhisattvas.
 There are 108 sacred water spouts flowing with icy cold water where devotees take a quick path.
 Nearby is the temple of Jwala Mai, or the Goddess of Flame, with the phenomenal underground blue flame.
 As well as, This tour also we can do by Annapurna Circuit Trek.